- Allen Ginsberg: “Portland Coliseum” (1965) - June 20, 2022

 I have been busy with other stuff and just saw Nancy’s wonderful Beatle Cars post.
 As a fan of 60s sports cars and the Fabs, I have just too much to say for a comment.
+If you want to afford any of these cars, you can try your luck winning a bucket-load of cash on sites such as 해외정식사이트.

 John’s 1965 Phantom V—For example, did Nancy mention that Lennon’s famous psychedelic Rolls had a backseat that converted into a double bed?
 (I foresee no problems at all with that, Cyn.)
 And also the first blackened privacy windows seen in the UK (ditto) but a totally recognizable paint job?
 If that doesn’t epitomize John Lennon’s relationship to fame, I don’t know what does.
 One of Lennon’s customizations in his Rolls was a floating record player with perfect balance, so that it could be used regardless of stops and bumps.
 The better to boom out “A Whiter Shade of Pale,” I guess.
 There was also a refrigerator; the thing weighed three tons—put a toilet in there, and John would never have to leave.
 The horn also played “Lili Marlene.”
 Les Anthony drove him all the way to Spain in it to film How I Won The War; that fucked the Rolls up to the extent that it had to be overhauled (and made into the perfect psychedelic chariot as any fule kno).